Rose Venkatesan: Television

 Rose Venkatesan made her television debut in the talk show Ippadikku Rose (Yours truly, Rose) which aired on Vijay TV.
 The show dealt with current affairs touching a wide variety of social issues including traditions, taboos, rebels and culture and had an audience of tens of millions.
 The show began in February 2008 and ended in April 2009, with Venkatesan shifting to Kalaignar TV for the show Idhu Rose Neram (This is Rose Time) in July 2009.
 In the show, she played a US-born Tamil character who studies Indology and invites people to her home for discussions on issues such as obesity.

 Radio

 Having ended her television career in 2010, she became a Radio Jockey at BIG FM 92.7 in June 2011, airing the afternoon show Rosudan Pesungal (Talk with Rose) on Weekdays.

 Politics

 In March 2012, she stated that she planned to form a political party, the Sexual Liberation Party of India.
 She said that the party's goals would be promoting sexual freedom and the rights of women and LGBT people.
 Some of the initial proposals would be to legalize prostitution and brothels, change adultery laws and lower the minimum age for sex to 14–15 years.

 Film

-She will be making her directorial debut with Cricket Scandal, which also features her in the lead with Kishan as the male lead. --> She is also making plans for films featuring transgendered characters and is looking for a production partner for her reality television series about gender reassignment surgery.
+She will be making her directorial debut with Cricket Scandal, which also features her in the lead with Kishan as the male lead. --> She is also making plans for films featuring transgender characters and is looking for a production partner for her reality television series about gender reassignment surgery.